-See page 42 for more information about

-units of the Fund.
+See page 52 for more information about units of the Fund.

-You can find details about redeeming units in the Declaration of Trust.
+You can find details about redeeming units

 Units can be redeemed at any time.
 When you redeem your units, you surrender all of your rights in exchange for one of the following (whichever is less):